musicinmybrain/klusta/README.md

 [![PyPI release](https://img.shields.io/pypi/v/klusta.svg)](https://pypi.python.org/pypi/klusta)
 [![GitHub release](https://img.shields.io/github/release/kwikteam/klusta.svg)](https://github.com/kwikteam/klusta/releases/latest)

-[**klusta**](https://github.com/kwikteam/klusta) is an open source automatic spike sorting package for multielectrode neurophysiological recordings that scales to probes with up to 64 interdependent channels.
+[**klusta**](https://github.com/kwikteam/klusta) is an open source package for automatic spike sorting of multielectrode neurophysiological recordings made with probes containing up to a few dozens of sites.

 We are also working actively on more sophisticated algorithms that will scale to hundreds/thousands of channels.
 This work is being done within the [phy project](https://github.com/kwikteam/phy), which is still experimental at this point.